taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 }
 ~~~~~~~~

 Those **nested data structures** are fine in Redux, but you want to avoid **deeply nested data structures**.
 As you can see, it adds complexity to create your new state object.
-Another chapter later on in the book will pick up this topic.
+Another chapter which you will read up later in the book will pick up this topic again.
 It will showcase how you can avoid deeply nested data structures by using a neat helper library with the name normalizr.

 ### Combined Reducer

 The next chapter is crucial to understand the principles of scaling state by using substates in Redux.

-You heard about multiple reducers, but haven't used them yet.
-A reducer can grow horizontally by using action types, but it doesn't scale at some point.
-You want to split it up into two reducers or introduce another reducer right from the beginning.
+In the previous chapters, you have heard about multiple reducers, but haven't used them yet.
+As you have learned, a reducer grows horizontally when it deals with more than one action type.
+But this doesn't scale at some point.
+You want to split your reducer up into two reducers or introduce another reducer right from the beginning.
 Imagine you had a reducer that served your todos, but you want to have a reducer for the `filter` state for your todos eventually.
 Another use case could be to have a reducer for the `currentUser` that is logged in into your Todo application.

 You can already see a pattern on how to separate your reducers.
 It is usually by domain like todos, filter, or user.
 A todo reducer might be responsible to add, remove, edit and complete todos.
-A filter reducer is responsible to manage the filter state.
+A filter reducer is responsible to manage the filter state of your todos.
 A user reducer cares about user entities that could be the `currentUser` who is logged in in your application or a list of users who are assigned to todos.
 That's where you could again split up the user reducer to a `currentUser` reducer and a `assignedUsers` reducer.
 You can imagine how this approach, introducing reducers by domain, scales very well.

 Let's enter **combined reducers** to enable you using multiple reducers.
 Redux gives you a helper to combine multiple reducers into one root reducer: `combineReducers()`.
-The function takes an object as input that has a state as property name and a reducer as value.
+The function takes an object as argument which can have multiple reducers assigned to their state which they are going to manage.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~